 - Now we fix the most prominent problems first.

 “When fixing problems, try to do the least you can do.” ― Steve Krug, Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems

-Always ask yourself what’s the smallest, simplest change you can make that’s likely to keep people from having the problems you’ve observed.
-That’s especially true for live websites, and yet many people resist this idea.
+Always ask yourself what’s the slightest, simplest change you can make that’s likely to keep people from having the problems you’ve observed.
+That’s especially true for live websites, yet many resist this idea.

-In his book, Rocket Surgery Made Easy, Steve Krug makes the point that you don’t have to find a permanent solution for a problem.
-Just find an easy to implement quick fix that’s likely to solve the problem and do some more testing to see if it already works.
+In his book Rocket Surgery Made Easy, Steve Krug states that you don’t have to find a permanent solution to a problem.
+Just find an easy-to-implement quick fix that will likely solve the problem and do more testing to see if it works.

 Tweak, don’t redesign

-After you’ve done some usability testing and start thinking about how to solve a problem, it’s always tempting to make changes that go beyond the problems you actually observed.
-Sooner or later you’ll find yourself at a point where you want to redesign whole parts of your site.
+After you’ve done some guerilla user testing and started thinking about how to solve a problem, it’s tempting to make changes beyond the problems you observed.
+Sooner or later, you’ll find yourself at a point where you want to redesign whole parts of your site.

 This bias towards redesigning has many reasons, and it’s easy to understand why many people like to start over to get it right this time instead of just implementing a quick fix.
 We’re guilty of this ourselves, but hopefully, this list (again from Steve Krug) helps us remember why it’s better to tweak than to redesign:

 - Tweaks cost less.